isc-projects/stork/doc/user/overview.rst

   The server can fetch the host reservations from the host database if the ``host_cmds`` hook is loaded in Kea.

-  Introduced in Stork 0.6.0.

-- Viewing global parameters and DHCP options
+- Global parameters and DHCP options

-  The user can see the global parameters and DHCP options defined in the Kea servers.
+  The user can see the global parameters and DHCP options defined on the Kea servers.

-  Introduced in Stork 1.18.0.

-- Viewing the High-Availability status
+- High-Availability status

-  The user can see the status of the High-Availability configured across the Kea servers.
-The UI presents the detailed information about each HA peer.
+  The user can see the status of the High Availability configuration across the Kea servers.
+The UI presents detailed information about each HA peer;
-  In case of a failure, the user can observe the reason for the failure and how the non-failed server is handling the situation.
+  in the event of a failure, the user can observe the reason for the failure and see how the non-failed server is handling the situation.

   The Stork server gracefully supports the hub-and-spoke Kea feature.

-  Introduced in Stork 0.3.0.

-- Viewing the DHCP daemon details
+- DHCP daemon details

   The user can see the details of the Kea DHCP daemons.
-The UI displays the daemon version, the database backends, the loaded hooks, and the whole configuration in a JSON format.
+The UI displays the daemon version, the database backends, the loaded hooks, and the entire configuration in JSON format.

-  Introduced in Stork 0.3.0.

-Managing the DHCP configuration
+Managing the DHCP Configuration
 ===============================

-The Stork server is capable of modifying the Kea DHCP configuration.
-It is altered through calling the Kea hooks or by editing the JSON configuration on the Stork server side and sending it back to the Kea server.
+One of the features of the Stork server is its ability to modify the Kea DHCP configuration by calling the Kea hooks or by editing the JSON configuration on the Stork server side and sending it back to the Kea server.

 The following operations are supported:

 - Adding, editing, and deleting subnets

-  The user can add, edit, and delete subnets in the Kea servers.
-The user can change the subnet details, such as the subnet prefix, related DHCP options, and subnet pools.
+  The user can add, edit, and delete subnets on Kea servers.
+The user can also change subnet details, such as the subnet prefix, related DHCP options, and subnet pools.

-  The ``subnet_cmds`` hook must be loaded in Kea to support this feature.
+  The ``subnet_cmds`` hook must be loaded on the Kea server to support this feature.

-  Introduced in Stork 1.13.0.

 - Adding, editing, and deleting shared networks

-  The user can add, edit, and delete shared networks in the Kea servers.
-The user can change the shared network details, such as the shared network name, the list of subnets belonging to the shared network and the DHCP options.
+  The user can add, edit, and delete shared networks on Kea servers.
+The user can also change shared network details, such as the shared network name, the list of subnets belonging to the shared network, and the DHCP options.

-  The ``subnets_cmds`` hook must be loaded in Kea to support this feature.
+  The ``subnets_cmds`` hook must be loaded on the Kea server to support this feature.

-  Introduced in Stork 1.18.0.

 - Adding, editing, and deleting host reservations

-  The user can add, edit, and delete host reservations in the Kea servers.
-The user can change the host reservation details, such as host identifiers, DHCP options, and reserved hostname and IP addresses.
+  The user can add, edit, and delete host reservations on Kea servers.
+The user can change the host reservation details, such as host identifiers, DHCP options, and reserved hostnames and IP addresses.

-  The ``host_cmds`` hook must be loaded in Kea to support this feature.
+  The ``host_cmds`` hook must be loaded on the Kea server to support this feature.

-  Introduced in Stork 1.3.0.

 - Editing global parameters and DHCP options

-  The user can edit the global parameters and DHCP options in the Kea servers.
+  The user can edit the global parameters and DHCP options on Kea servers.

-  Introduced in Stork 1.19.0.

-Reviewing the Kea configuration
+Reviewing the Kea Configuration
 ===============================

-The server provides a way to analyze the Kea DHCP configuration and suggest tweaks and improvements.
-This solution allows to detect potential issues, performance bottlenecks, and fields for optimization.
-It proposes also the hooks that can be loaded to enable more Stork features.
+The Stork server allows the user to analyze the Kea DHCP configuration and suggest tweaks and improvements.
+This solution allows potential issues to be detected, performance bottlenecks to be addressed, and fields to be identified for optimization.

-Introduced in Stork 0.22.0.
+The server also suggests the hooks that can be loaded to enable more Stork features.

-Searching for leases
+Searching for Leases
 ====================

-The Stork server provides a search engine to find the DHCP leases.
+The Stork server provides an engine to search for DHCP leases.
 The user can search for the leases by the IP address, MAC address, hostname, DUID, or client identifier.
 They can also search for all declined leases.

-This feature requires the ``lease_cmds`` hook loaded in Kea.
+This feature requires the ``lease_cmds`` hook to be loaded in Kea.

-Stork server also displays a list of the leases related to a particular host reservation.
+The Stork server also displays a list of the leases related to a particular host reservation.

-Introduced in Stork 0.16.0.

-Monitoring the BIND 9 service
+Monitoring the BIND 9 Service
 =============================

-The Stork server has a limited capabilities to monitor the BIND 9 service.
+The Stork server currently has limited capabilities to monitor the BIND 9 service.
 It can display the status of the BIND 9 service, the version of the BIND 9 daemon, and the details of the configured control and statistics channels.
-The UI displays also the RNDC keys if set and the basic statistics.
+The UI also displays the RNDC keys, if set, and the basic statistics.

-The BIND 9 instance must be configured with the control channel to enable the monitoring.
-Additionally, the Stork agent must have the necessary permissions to access the ``named`` daemon configuration and to execute the RNDC commands.
+The BIND 9 instance must be configured with the control channel to enable monitoring, and the Stork agent must have the necessary permissions to access the ``named`` daemon configuration and to execute the RNDC commands.

+The BIND 9 statistics channel must be configured to enable the statistics export to Prometheus.
 The statistics channel must be configured to enable the statistics export to Prometheus.

 Introduced in Stork 0.3.0.